shiva-msia/PUBG-Finish-Placement-Prediction/README.md

 Crack the winnning formula in PUBG and provide PUBG enthusiasts a platform to understand what it takes to win a game

 ### Mission
 With over 50 million copies sold, PUBG is the fifth best selling game of all time, and has millions of active monthly players.
+PUBG is a  Battle Royale-style video game where 100 players are dropped onto an island empty-handed and must explore, scavenge, and eliminate other players until only one is left standing.
 With n number of different people playing with different strategies, it will be fun to know what helps you to win the game.
 What's the best strategy to win in PUBG?
 Should you sit in one spot and hide your way into victory, or do you need to be the top shot?
 Do you help/revive your teammates or let them die?
 The app will predict the finish placement based on the in-game statistics.
 Also the app will provide the user with the importance of features w.r.t final finish placement.
 PUBG enthusiasts can use the app to plan their game strategy and taste a tasty Chicken Dinner.

 ### Success Criteria